loopbackio/loopback-next/docs/site/Discovering-models.md

 `--optionalId`: Specify if the Id property of generated models will be marked as not required

+`--connectorDiscoveryOptions`: Pass the options to the connectors.
+For example:
+Passing `--connectorDiscoveryOptions = '{"treatTINYINT1AsTinyInt":false}'` to
+`loopback-mysql-connector` would make the connector treat `tinyint `as a `boolean`.

 ### Interactive Prompts

 Based on the option, the tool may prompt you for: